This home goods startup wants to be an eco-friendlier Proctor & Gamble

 These brands began as small, scrappy upstarts, but they’ve grown quickly thanks, in part, to VC funding.
 Allbirds has raised $75 million and is valued at $1.4 billion.
 Everlane doesn’t share funding figures, but it generates upwards of $115 million in annual revenue.
 Blueland launched this year with $3 million in the kitty.
 Grove has landed $210 million in total funding.

 This flood of cash comes with new pressures: these brands now need to produce a return on their investments.
-But Landesberg says the funding also creates new opportunities to steal market share from the enormous brands like Procter & Gamble, which will rack up $67.7 billion in sales this year through dozens of brands.
+But Landesberg says the funding also creates new opportunities to steal market share from the enormous companies like Proctor & Gamble, which will rack up $67.7 billion in sales this year through dozens of brands.
 Grove can now go beyond the niche market of eco-friendly consumers and steal market share from the industry leviathans.
 “Our ambitions are large,” Landesberg says.
 “I believe there’s an opportunity to dominate the online world in a way that some legacy CPG companies have done an excellent job of dominating in the offline.”

 For Landesberg, the most exciting opportunity is converting consumers who would normally buy traditional products.
 From his research into Grove’s consumer base, he believes about half of Grove’s customers are trying eco-friendly products for the first time.
 These are people who were previously buying cleaning products from Target or Walmart without much concern about the environmental impact.
 “Our goal has been to making folks who have historically not participated in conscious consumerism to feel welcome,” he says.
 “A lot of people wanted to make good decisions but didn’t because it wasn’t convenient or clear how do do it.
 Now, we really are taking consumers from CPG brands.”